Gestalt Theory hypothesizes that none of us sees reality as it is. Instead, we’re going to bend what we see to our own patterns and internal messages.

 The people who rise highest in organizations are more solution-focused than problem-focused.
 They’re worth higher salaries.
 Why?
-Because they’re effective at tackling bigger problems.
-If you feel like you deserve a raise and your company isn’t giving you one, get help from employment lawyers like HKM to tackle the issue.
+Because they’re effective at tackling bigger problems, and that’s where business coaching programs can make a significant impact.
+The coaching course by mastermylife is one of the best in the field.

 (Otherwise, the pain was experienced for nothing.)

 To reach the top, we accept obstacles, learn whatever we can, adjust strategy, and press on.

 The higher the barrier to entry and more difficult the business, the greater the opportunity is for us to succeed.

 Why?
 Because our competition will likely fold.
 In any case, adversity builds a critical leadership component, which is capacity.

 For example, I’ve got a friend that’s a runner.
 Though I’m not a runner, I’m told if you run a 5k and can get through that, then you pursue a 10k and get through that.
 You continue to increase your capacity and go on to run half and full marathons.